gamemanual0/gm0/source/docs/software/mecanum-drive.rst

 the vectors can be cancelled such that movement is created in any direction.
-It is important to note that because of friction, perfect movement isn’t possible in every direction, so a mecanum drivetrain will be able to drive slightly faster forwards/backwards than any other directions.
+It is important to note that because of friction, perfect movement isn’t possible in every direction, so a :term:`mecanum drivetrain <Mecanum Wheel>` will be able to drive slightly faster forwards/backwards than any other directions.

 .. image:: images/mecanum-drive/mecanum-drive-force-diagram.png
     :alt: Force diagram of a complete mecanum drive

-In that image, 1, 2, 3, and 4 are the force vectors created by the mecanum wheels when driven towards the top of the image.
+In that image, 1, 2, 3, and 4 are the force vectors created by the :term:`mecanum wheels <Mecanum Wheel>` when driven towards the top of the image.
 The blue and red lines are their X and Y components, respectively.
 Here are a few examples of how the wheels must be driven to achieve different movements (It is not recommended to hard code these in;